chickensoft-games/chickensoft_site/blog/2023-04-26-gdscript-vs-csharp/index.md

 - ✅ You need access to mature developer tooling: linting, custom analyzers, and source generation.
 - ✅ You want additional performance without resorting to a systems language.
 - ✅ You need access to the vast library of .NET packages.
-- ❌ You don't need to publish to Android or iOS.
-Currently, C# support is lagging behind GDScript in Godot 4.x for mobile platforms.
+- ⚠️ You don't need to export to iOS or web — yet.
+[While C# Android export is being tested][csharp-android-export] in the latest releases, support for exporting to iOS and web are still planned for future releases.
 You can [track the progress here][csharp-mobile].
 - ❌ You don't need to integrate with any GDExtensions.
 Currently, Godot does not generate C# bindings for GDExtensions, meaning you cannot call a GDExtension from C#.
 You can work around this by calling into GDScript from C# if you are willing to incur the performance penalty.
-- ~~❌ You don't need to edit [resources][godot-resources] created with C# in the editor~~.
-Actually, [this has been fixed][csharp-resources]!

 :::